Think at London Business School

 Kathleen O’Connor on asking the right questions and why leaders must take responsibility for creating inclusive workplace environments

-Professor O’Connor explains, “We already know that when employees feel valued as individuals, they are more motivated, more productive and - most importantly - happier.
+Kathleen explains, “We already know that when employees feel valued as individuals, they are more motivated, more productive and – most importantly – happier.
 We should all be trying to find organisations where we can flourish, but for LGBTQ+ people, this is doubly important.
 It’s not just a question of fitting in – people need to know that they will be safe, supported and not face abuse or discrimination.”

 Of course, many people, LGBTQ+ or otherwise, are happy to keep their work and home lives separate.
 “Not everybody wants these kinds of relationships with their colleagues, and that’s fine.
-Deciding how much of ourselves we bring to work is a deeply personal decision – the best approach will be different for everyone.”
+Deciding how much of ourselves we bring to work is a deeply personal decision – the best approach will be different for

 “Reach out to people who’ve been there before – how was their experience?
 Let this guide your actions”

-“I had a previous student who was out everywhere but work,” Professor O’Connor recalls.
+For those taking the first step to coming out at work, it can be daunting, but there are many advantages to being more open in the workplace.
+“I had a previous student who was out everywhere but work,” Kathleen recalls.
 “One day he decided he wanted the same level of openness with his colleagues that he had with his peers across the School.”
-This didn’t lead to a defining ‘coming out’ moment, but the student did begin to talk more about his personal life.
+This didn’t lead to a defining ‘coming out’ moment, but the student did begin to share more about his personal life.
 “If someone asked him what he did at the weekend, he might mention going to the tennis with his husband.
 Within a couple of weeks, he had several of his direct reports tell him that they felt closer to him, and more able to approach him with a problem or suggestion.
-By building a better, more open, rapport he was able to build trust with colleagues.”
+By building a better, more open, rapport he was able to build trust with colleagues."
+This is just one example of how authentic leaders can inspire their staff, but Kathleen thinks it’s a story we’ll see playing out time and time again.

-Professor O’Connor believes it’s all about asking the right questions and not being afraid to dig a little deeper into an organisation’s public-facing persona.
-“Look at any company’s website in 2021, what does it say?
+Kathleen believes it’s all about asking the right questions and not being afraid to dig a little deeper into an organisation’s public-facing persona.
+“Look at any company’s website in 2024, what does it say?
 They are results driven.
 They're all about integrity.
 They prize diversity.
 There’s a set of about two dozen core words that everyone uses.
 Of course, that’s not to say that these organisations don’t prize diversity, but it’s important to get a sense of how those values are put into action.”

 Asking who holds the power, and how that power is wielded, is key.
 What does it take to get promoted?
 What does a firing offence look like?
 More importantly, are there LGBTQ+ people and allies in positions of power?
 Or junior staff who are out and thriving?

-Professor O’Connor’s advice is to be resourceful and lean on personal relationships.
+Kathleen's advice is to be resourceful and lean on personal relationships.
 “This is why having a supportive network of other LGBTQ+ people and allies is so key.
 They can offer practical information, as well as personal support.
 Reach out to people who’ve been there before – how was their experience?
 Let this guide your actions.”

 “It should never require extreme courage to show up at work and be the person that you are”

-Taking the above steps is sensible, but Professor O’Connor also believes that the responsibility for making these conversations possible lies with leaders.
+Taking the above steps is sensible, but Kathleen also believes that the responsibility for making these conversations possible lies with leaders.
 “My personal philosophy is that it shouldn't take extraordinary amounts of courage to simply operate within an organisation.
-It should never require extreme courage to show up at work and be the person you are.
+It should never require extreme courage to show up at work and be the person you truly are.
 It's incumbent upon the organisation to create an atmosphere and environment where people don’t need to be brave to be who they are.
 Let your employees use that courage for something else.”

 To make this possible, leaders need to hold themselves to account.
 “Business leaders need to be proactively asking themselves how they can better support all employees.
 This also shouldn’t be exceptional, it’s part of their job.
 What are you really doing to live up to that equality pledge?
 What practical steps are you taking to create an inclusive environment?
 Are you modelling the right behaviours for more junior managers?”